 Prefer unsweetened Southern-style cornbread to the Northern variety?
 To make it right you're going to need to pick up high-quality stone-ground cornmeal—the flavor and texture of mass-market cornmeal just can't compete.
 Beyond that the recipe is pretty straightforward: salt, baking soda, baking powder, buttermilk, eggs, and butter (or bacon fat).

 We return to the North here, giving cornbread a Thanksgiving twist with the berries and orange that you'd find in a classic cranberry sauce.
 We use light brown sugar instead of white for a slight molasses note and add more of it than we would for our regular Northern-style cornbread to account for the tartness of the cranberries.

-Plain yoghurt replaces buttermilk in this flakey, golden brown biscuit.
-They've got just enough baking soda to add a little omph to their browning and rise, while the yoghurt ensures they stay moist as they bake.
+Plain yogurt replaces buttermilk in this flakey, golden brown biscuit.
+They've got just enough baking soda to add a little omph to their browning and rise, while the yogurt ensures they stay moist as they bake.

 Thick and mellow sweet potato purée makes these colorful biscuits tender, moist, and light.
 Despite their vibrant color, sweet potato biscuits have a buttery flavor that's as classic as they come.

 These biscuits need to proof overnight in the fridge, making them a perfect Thanksgiving side.
 Combine all the ingredients the night before, and all you need to do is pop them in the oven on Thanksgiving morning.